 The path to becoming a respiratory therapist can begin as early as your high school years.
 Take advantage of science and math courses, as they form the foundation for your future studies in respiratory therapy.
 Excellent communication and people skills are also invaluable, as respiratory therapists must build strong connections with their patients and colleagues.

-2. Pursue a Respiratory Therapy program
+2. Pursue a respiratory therapy program

 Upon completing high school, the next step is enrolling in an accredited respiratory therapist school.
 Most aspiring respiratory therapists pursue an associate's degree in respiratory therapy, which typically takes around two years to complete.
 During this program, you will delve into essential subjects such as anatomy, physiology, pharmacology, and cardiopulmonary diagnostics.